GHHassan/SocialYPlatformPrototype/README.md

 5. open the local host on port 5173/kf6003 (http://localhost:5173/kf6003/)
 6. you can then use the application

-for any further information contact the developer at w20017074@northumbria.ac.uk
+for any further information contact the developer gh.hassan07@gmail.com

 @Author
 Hassan Hassani